yasser-theosym/ColorFlow/README.md

 ### 📰 News

+- **Update Date:** December 23, 2024 - We have released the weights for the Sketch_Shading model, along with updates to the related code and demo.
+You can access the model weights in our [Hugging Face model repository](https://huggingface.co/TencentARC/ColorFlow) and explore the updated demo [here](https://huggingface.co/spaces/TencentARC/ColorFlow). 🎉🔥

-- **Release Date:** 2024.12.17 - Inference code and model weights have been released! 🎉
+- **Release Date:** December 17, 2024 - The inference code and model weights have also been released! 🎉

 ### 📋 TODO